Contact Dr Robert Grabowski

 - Gurnell AM, Gonzalez del Tanago M, Rinaldi M, Grabowski R, Henshaw A, O’Hare M, Belletti B & Bujise AD (2014) Development and application of a multi-scale process-based framework for the hydromorphological assessment of European rivers.
 In: Engineering Geology for Society and Territory, Springer International Publishing Switzerland, p.
 339-342.

 - Grabowski RC (2014) Measuring the shear strength of cohesive sediment in the field.
-In: Geomorphological techniques.
-Lucy Clarke and Jo Nield (ed.), Oxford: British Society for Geomorphology, ed.
+In: Geomorphological techniques, Oxford: British Society for Geomorphology, ed.
 Online.